RH3D/E3NG_docs/pages/E3NG/advanced/V1_2_config.md

 {: .text-center }

 #### STEPPER COOLING
-RECOMMENDED - optional active cooling for AB steppers using 4020 axial fans.
+Optional active cooling for AB steppers using 4020 axial fans.
 It is simple yet very effective solution that keeps your steppers cool allowing you to increase the run current and print faster.

 ![](../../pages/E3NG/img/config/config_AB_cooling.png)